 After you continue to recover, you will probably choose to no longer keep what you have written about the group (and you will know when that time comes).
 In the meantime, writing will allow you to deal with painful, intrusive thoughts in a constructive way.
 You will receive more insights as you continue to write (especially if you are in counseling) and as you reflect and ponder about what you've written.
 When we are in touch with our feelings, we are being real with ourselves, and the group can't control us anymore.

 August 29, 2005

-NOTE: Read: Personal Writings About My Experience With "God's Church" (insightful writings that cover deception, fraud, trauma and abuses suffered at the hands of "God's ministers."
-Also applicable for those who were in any of the high demand, abusive offshoots or splinter groups.)
+Read: Personal Writings About My Experience With "God's Church" (Insightful writings that cover deception, fraud, trauma and abuses suffered at the hands of "God's ministers."
+Helpful for anyone who has exited any of the high demand Herbert Armstrong offshoots and are working through their feelings.)